NASA's future Artemis moon landing targets south pole, where shadowed craters may hold ice

 NASA's return to the moon, the Artemis Program, is targeting future astronaut landings near the lunar south pole where ice may be present in permanently shadowed craters — a potential source of water, air and a ingredient in rocket fuel for future deep space explorers.

 The program's first flight, Artemis 1, is an unpiloted shakedown mission for both the Space Launch System heavy lift rocket and the Orion crew capsule that will eventually carry astronauts back to the moon.
-The 42-day test flight is set for launch Monday at 8:33 a.m.
-EDT.
+The 42-day test flight was initially set for launch Monday, Aug.
+29, but problems during the fueling process forced a delay.

 If the first flight goes well, the Artemis 2 mission, expected to launch in the late 2024 timeframe, will carry four astronauts on a long loop around the moon and then back to Earth.
 That will set the stage for Artemis 3 in 2025 or 2026, a flight to put the first woman and the next man on the lunar surface near the moon's south pole.